Pylons/pyramid/docs/narr/declarative.rst

 ..
 Todo
 .. ----

-.. - ``narr/project.rst`` chapter describes execution of a paster template that
-..   is based on XML.

 .. - i18n chapter still has topics for ZCML

 .. - events chapter still has topics for ZCML